7 Best Foods For Hair, Skin And Nails

 Oats are one of the best whole grain sources.
 They contain protein and biotin — a B vitamin that helps support keratin development.
 Oats have the added benefits of being low GI so they keep you fuller for longer, as well as being high in a fibre called beta-glucan that helps reduce cholesterol absorption.
 Keep breakfast simple with a bowl of porridge or bircher muesli to reap the rewards.

-Vitamin C is essential to make collagen which prevents hair breakage, boosts collagen production and repairs skin damage caused by UV exposure and environmental toxins.
-Berries, and other fruits including kiwifruit and citrus, are also loaded with potent antioxidants, vitamins and minerals.
-These fruits are some of the best to eat to heal damaged hair, skin and nails.
+Vitamin C is essential to make collagen which prevents hair breakage, keeps joints healthy and skin elastic, and repairs skin damage caused by UV exposure and environmental toxins.
+Berries, and other fruits including kiwifruit and citrus, are also loaded with potent antioxidants, vitamins and minerals that are important for healthy hair, skin and nails.

 Greens like kale and spinach are another good source of vitamin C and also great sources of phytonutrients, which have antioxidant and anti-inflammatory benefits.
 Spinach also helps with the skin’s elasticity and is a good source of iron, particularly if following a vegetarian diet —just top it with a squeeze of lemon juice to help the absorption.

 This one sounds simple and it really is.
 Good hydration is not only essential for concentration, energy levels, gut health and overall wellbeing, but it’s also good for your skin too!
 For well-hydrated skin, hair and nails, drink plenty of water.
-Be sure to drink at least 1.5-2L (51-68 fl oz) of fluid per day, more if it’s hot.
-Making a cup of tea helps too — black, green and white tea contains flavonoids which help to protein skin hydration and condition and protect against UV damage.
+Be sure to drink at least 1.5-2L (51-68 fl oz) of fluid per day, more if it’s hot weather or you're sweating a lot.
+Making a cup of tea can help too — black, green and white tea contains flavonoids which can help with skin hydration and protect against UV damage.

 Good nutrition can keep hair and skin healthy and strong